Mrunal-Shah7/AudioLAN/README.md

 For every published update, increase `versionCode`.
 Android requires `versionCode` to be an integer.

-## USB Tethering Mode
+## Network Selection & Multi-Network Support

-USB tethering mode uses Android USB tethering as an IP network link.
-It is not USB Audio Class and does not create a direct USB audio device.
-The app still sends and receives VBAN-compatible UDP packets, but the route can go over the USB tethering interface instead of Wi-Fi.
+Each stream selects its network from the device's currently active interfaces (Wi-Fi, USB tethering, etc.) instead of a fixed transport type.
+Different streams can target different networks at the same time, and the receiver listens across all active networks simultaneously rather than being limited to one.
+USB tethering uses Android USB tethering as an IP network link; it is not USB Audio Class and does not create a direct USB audio device.
+The app still sends and receives VBAN-compatible UDP packets, just routed over whichever interface a stream selects.

 ## Notes

-- Receiver playback expects compatible PCM VBAN streams.
-The app currently focuses on 16-bit PCM playback and includes receiver-side jitter buffering and stereo playback handling.
+- Receiver playback decodes PCM VBAN streams, including 8/16/24/32-bit integer and 32/64-bit float formats, and includes jitter buffering, stereo playback handling, and automatic recovery if the sender restarts.
 - Network discovery is intended for receiver setup and stream detection.
+Streams originating from the same device are shown but cannot be saved as receiver streams, to prevent audio feedback loops.
 - Release artifacts, local SDK config, build outputs, and signing files are excluded from Git through `.gitignore`.